notmuch/notmuch/docs/source/index.rst

    .. automethod:: create_query

+   .. note:: :meth:`create_query` was broken in release
+             0.1 and is fixed since 0.1.1.

    .. attribute:: Database.MODE

      Defines constants that are used as the mode in which to open a database.